Jasper Francis Cropsey: Hudson River School

 Cropsey's interest in architecture continued throughout his life and was a strong influence in his painting, most evident in his precise arrangement and outline of forms.
 But Cropsey was best known for his lavish use of color and, as a first-generation member from the Hudson River School, painted autumn landscapes that startled viewers with their boldness and brilliance.
 As an artist, he believed landscapes were the highest art form and that nature was a direct manifestation of God.
 He also felt a patriotic affiliation with nature and saw his paintings as depicting the rugged and unspoiled qualities of America.

 Jasper Cropsey died in anonymity but was rediscovered by galleries and collectors in the 1960s.
 Today, Cropsey's paintings are found in many major American museums, including the National Gallery of Art, the North Carolina Museum of Art, the Currier Museum of Art, the Pennsylvania Academy of the Fine Arts, the University of Michigan Museum of Art, the Museum of the Shenandoah Valley, the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Crystal Bridges Museum of American Art, the Detroit Institute of Arts, the Timken Museum of Art in San Diego, the Honolulu Museum of Art, the Fine Arts Museum of San Francisco, the Princeton University Art Museum, and the Museum of Fine Arts, Boston.
 Works by Cropsey also hang in the White House.
-Cropsey and his wife Maria are buried in Sleepy Hollow Cemetery in Sleepy Hollow, New York.